Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Charge Information

 \subsection{Gain}

-The gain is quantified as the average charge output per single photoelectron (PE) avalanche in the SiPM after amplification by the front-end electronic board \cite{Ref29}.
-Consequently, the gain depends on the operating voltages of both the SiPM and the front-end board.
-In the TAO CD, these two voltages are stable.

-As shown in Figure \ref{pic4.1}, the charge generated by a single PE follows a Gaussian distribution, and the individual photons detected by the avalanche photodiodes (APDs) in the SiPM are independent.
+The charge generated by a single PE waveform follows a Gaussian distribution, and the individual photons detected by the APDs in the SiPM chip are independent.
 Consequently, the total charge resulting from the simultaneous detection of multiple PEs also follows a Gaussian distribution, and the overall distribution is a multi-Gaussian distribution (Equation \ref{eq4.0} where f is the multi-Gaussian function, $N_{i}$ is the number of hits corresponding to each PE, $\mu_{i}$ is the mean value, and $\sigma_{i}$ is the standard deviation).
 Different Gaussian peaks correspond to the charge responses for different numbers of PEs.
-By fitting the charge spectrum with a multi-Gaussian function, the gain is determined from the separation between adjacent peaks.
+As shown in Figure \ref{pic4.1}, by fitting the charge spectrum with a multi-Gaussian function, the gain is determined from the separation between adjacent peaks.

-The gain calibration result is shown in Figure \ref{pic4.2}.
+The gain calibration results are shown in Figure \ref{pic4.2}.
 The unit of gain is ADC counts, where 1.8 volts corresponds to $2^{16}$ ADC counts.
 The bias is 0.084\% and the standard deviation is 0.094\%.